ECP-WarpX/WarpX/Docs/source/usage/workflows/ml_dataset_training.rst

-Train and save neural network
+Train and Save Neural Network
 -----------------------------

 The script below trains the neural network on the dataset just created.